Condensations in higher categories: Condensations and higher Karoubi envelopes

 First, let us require that a physical condensation of $X$ onto $Y$ can be performed in one macroscopic region, independently of other distant macroscopic regions.
 Specifically, let us pick a coordinate direction $x$, and suppose that it is possible to condense to phase $Y$ in the domain $x\ll 0$ while remaining in system $X$ for $x \gg 0$.
 After zooming out to a sufficiently macrosopic length scale, such a partial condensation will produce a codimension-$1$ interface $f$ from $X$ to $Y$.
 (In order to match composition order for functions, our convention will be that an interface ``from $X$ to $Y$'' is one with $X$ on the right and $Y$ on the left.)
 If instead we condensed to phase $Y$ in the $x \gg 0$ region while remaining in phase $X$ for $x \ll 0$, then we would produce an interface $g$ from $Y$ to $X$.
 We require that whatever this ``partial condensation'' procedure is, the interfaces $f$ and $g$ it produces should be gapped and topological.
 In particular, they may be translated freely in the $x$-direction without changing their low-energy properties, so long as they remain sufficiently far from any other defect in the system.

 Now, for some intermediate length scale $L>0$, consider condensing from $X$ to $Y$ both for $x<0$ and for $x>L$.
-We should be able to complete the job to obtain a uniform $Y$-phase.
+We should be able to complete the job to obtain a uniform $Y$-phase if we also condense in the intermediate region $0 \leq x \leq L$.
 The two partial condensations together produce the composition $fg$ of interfaces from $Y$ to $X$ and back to $Y$.
 Being able to complete the job is simply the ability to condense from the $fg$ interface to the invisible interface $\id_Y$.
 By induction, we learn:

 \begin{lemma} Under mild assumptions about the nature of ``physical condensation'' of gapped topological systems, any physical condensation of phase $X$ onto phase $Y$ produces a condensation $X \condense Y$ in the sense of Definitions~\ref{defn.condensation-defect} and~\ref{defn.condensation}. \end{lemma}